brotherpowers/go-algorithms/CONTRIBUTING.md

 For the unit tests:

-- The unit tests will be run on [Travis-CI](https://travis-ci.org/brotherpowers/go-algorithms). you don't need to male any changes as all the test cases will be automatically run.
+- The unit tests will be run on [Travis-CI](https://travis-ci.org/brotherpowers/go-algorithms).
+You don't need to make any changes as all the test cases will be automatically run.

 **All contributions are most welcome!**